itucsdb1834/itucsdb18/docs/source/user/cagla.rst

 Group Events
 --------------
 If you are group owner or group owner gave the permission to alter group information you can create events for group.
-(When a new event is added, a notification is sent to every member of group.)

  .. figure:: pics/group_events.PNG
    :scale: 70 %